Wednesday, 22 January 2025

 SG Enable, as a specialist agency for disability-inclusive employment, complements the initiative with consultancy, training, and grants.
 Additionally, TTAB offers support through the Operation & Technology Roadmap (OTR) and helps organisations access the Company Training Committee (CTC) Grant, which co-funds up to 70% of project costs.
 These grants enable companies to adopt technology, redesign jobs, and create more inclusive opportunities for persons with disabilities.

 With industries such as healthcare, finance, and education rapidly digitalising, the need for skilled IT professionals has surged.
-Inclusive practices not only meet this demand but also ensure the workforce reflects diverse perspectives essential for tackling challenges like cybersecurity, artificial intelligence, and IoT.
+Inclusive hiring practices not only meet this demand but also ensure the workforce reflects diverse perspectives essential for tackling challenges like cybersecurity, artificial intelligence, and IoT.

 The Tech4Good Programme signifies a bold step toward an equitable future for the technology sector, where every individual can contribute meaningfully.